cstegel/Udacity-Machine-Learning/notes.md

 Why is it well suited?
   - pictures have high dimensionality
   - faces have patterns that can be captured in smaller # of dimensions

+# 13 - Validation

+**Train/Test** split of data is important!!! to do it easily see sklearn.cross_validation

+## k-fold Cross Validation
+divide data into _k_ sections.
+Train on k-1 sections and test on 1.
+Accuracy is average score over all possible k-1 training section combinations.
+  - accuracy is average of k-1 tests! (much better than 1!)

+## Cross-Validation for parameter tuning
+**Idea:** Given a range of possible classfier/regression parameters, find the best combination of parameters.
+  - try every combination of parameters, test the accuracy of the model
+  - return parameters/model that had highest accuracy
+  - built in for sklearn: sklearn.grid_search.GridSearchCV